Skip to main content

 PAM_release_payment_block.png

-Here, they are on the same path:
+Here, they're on the same path:

 Check for unmapped events

-Click where you want to add an event in the process flow then click Add Event.
+Click where you want to add an event in the process flow, then click Add Event.

 Note